purnima99/EmotionDetection/README.md

 *Detect Emotion*

-Choosing ```Make your prediction``` the user will be redirected to a modified home page.
+Choosing ```Detect Emotion``` the user will be redirected to a modified home page.
 On this page, it will be possible to see a list of the files already on the server.
 Following the path ```media/{filename}``` it will be also possible to listen to the audio file.

 ![Alt Text](./i-o/01.png)